 - Overgrown areas of land

-The Rut Mfg Brush Mower/Cutter uses several motor configurations to reach a blade tip speed of over 14,000 feet per minute, so the mower can cut through materials quickly and easily.
+The Rut skid steer mower attachment uses several motor configurations to reach a blade tip speed of over 14,000 feet per minute, so the mower can cut through materials quickly and easily.
 This unit can be built for machines between 10-27 GPM and is great for skid steer, CTL, and MTL machines.